beatsageo/Top_n/README.md

 The resultant venv folder will take up about 4.2 GiB of space.
 > Be aware that, if the path to the folder you downloaded the UI folder into has any :s in it, this will fail.
 To fix this error, relocate the UI folder

-Then download a compatible model (recommended: [v6_underrepresented.keras, link temporary](https://oregonstateuniversity.sharepoint.com/:u:/s/Top-nMusic/EV2VkliU6h5OknWQqBxABmkBKT5mE7nxyshKezm-rCD8zA?e=xK2GvY)), rename whatever model you want the system to use to spectrogramModel.keras, and place it in UI/models alongside final_model.keras
+Then download a compatible model (recommended: [v6_underrepresented.keras](https://www.mediafire.com/file/iqufq99228z2vkk/v6_underrepresented.keras/file)), rename whatever model you want the system to use to spectrogramModel.keras, and place it in UI/models alongside final_model.keras

 ### Windows (Untested/Experimental)
 If using a UNIX-like environment for Windows, like [Cygwin](https://cygwin.com/), then the Linux commands should be used instead, and findGenre should work, but one will have to install python 3.12 for one's environment.
 To install python 3.12 on Windows, visit [the Python website](https://www.python.org/downloads/windows/) to download and install the latest 3.12.x version of Python.
 This guide was written when that was 3.12.9, should extra errors crop up.
 Alternatively, install python 3.12 directly from the [Microsoft Store](https://apps.microsoft.com/detail/9ncvdn91xzqp?hl=en-us&gl=US).